 Step 2: Cook Tofu

-- In a large pan, warm 1 tbsp sesame oil over medium heat and add your crumbled tofu.1 tablespoon sesame oil, 350 grams extra firm tofu
+- In a large pan, warm sesame oil over medium heat and add your crumbled tofu.1 tablespoon sesame oil, 350 grams extra firm tofu

 - Cook for about 5 minutes, until the tofu starts to brown.
-Then, add 1 tbsp soy sauce and mirin.1 tablespoon soy sauce, 1 tablespoon mirin
+Then, add soy sauce and mirin.1 tablespoon soy sauce, 1 tablespoon mirin

 - Toss to coat the tofu with soy sauce and mirin and continue cooking for up to another 5 minutes.